 Proposals to Change Undergraduate Calendar Entries or to Create New Courses

-- Submission deadlines (Oct 31 & Feb 28): This document summarizes the various timelines involved with proposing a change to the Faculty’s undergraduate calendar entry, and establishes the basis for October 31 and February 28 deadlines.
+- Proposal Deadlines (Oct 15 & Feb 28): This document summarizes the various timelines involved with proposing a change to the Faculty’s undergraduate calendar entry, and establishes the basis for October 15 and February 28 deadlines.
 It outlines that the normal process involves consultation undertaken by the proposal author before it is submitted to the Dean’s Office to embark on a process of formal consultation.
 The document also establishes that normally the Associate Dean will coordinate an annual housekeeping proposal on behalf of all faculty members, in order to minimize paperwork burden associated with proposing minor changes in the calendar.